omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

 1. Go to the website https://luplab.gitlab.io/rvcodecjs
 2. Enter desired instruction
 3. Copy hex or binary machine code
-4. In a new memory module, ```memory_instr_seq*.v```, copy and paste the standard memory module and write the instruction machine code in the initial begin ... end block
+4. In a new memory module, ```memory_instr_seq*.v```, copy and paste the standard memory module and write the instruction machine code in the ```initial begin ... end``` block
- - Use little endian byte order and only use addresses 0 - 127 as they
+ - Use little endian byte order and only use addresses 0 - 127
- - For example, encoding hex 0x00528333 would look like
+ - For example, encoding hex 0x00528333 into the first four addresses would look like:
      ``` verilog
      initial begin